Environmental/Conservation, Major Gifts, Planned Giving

 Bachelor’s degree and 6 years related experience or an equivalent combination.

 Experience building and maintaining long-term relationships with fundraising constituents.

 Experience in asking for and closing gifts of $50,000 or more.

 Experience in managing and tracking multiple prospects and donors.

-Experience working with cross functional teams, preferably in a large, complex, not-for-profit organization.
+Experience working with cross-functional teams, preferably in a large non-profit.

 Experience working with fundraising principles and practices.

 Experience, coursework, or other training in current trends in charitable giving in the areas of capital campaigns, major gifts or planned giving.